Pontoon Boat Camping: A Complete Guide

 Showers and Waste

 The majority of campsites feature showers within walking distance of your camper.
-If you’re camping in a remote location, carry a solar shower, such as this Viking Nature 5-Gallon Camping Shower Bag (Available on Amazon), and biodegradable all-purpose soap, such as Campsuds (Check Price on Amazon).
+If camping in a remote location, carry a solar shower, such as this Viking Nature 5-Gallon Camping Shower Bag (Available on Amazon), and biodegradable all-purpose soap, such as Campsuds (Check Price on Amazon).

 Bringing a portable toilet is also a good idea.
 A fantastic alternative is the Partysaving New Travel Portable Toilet (available on Amazon).